-As regards the American trip as a whole, when George VI asked Mackenzie King for his overall verdict he replied that he thought that "it had surpassed all expectations" and "was an unqualified success in every way".
-The enthusiastic welcome that the King had received was "a demonstration from the people themselves; was personal to himself, and the Queen, as well as expressive of sympathy with the British ideals of freedom and peace".
-The King replied: "This trip has meant a great deal to me, and a great deal to the Queen".
+As regards the American trip as a whole, when George VI asked Mackenzie King for his overall verdict he replied that he thought that 'it had surpassed all expectations' and 'was an unqualified success in every way'.
+The enthusiastic welcome that the King had received was 'a demonstration from the people themselves; was personal to himself, and the Queen, as well as expressive of sympathy with the British ideals of freedom and peace'.
+The King replied: 'This trip has meant a great deal to me, and a great deal to the Queen'.
 He had enjoyed the informal aspects of the trip and breaking away from the protocol that his father, George V, had regarded as essential to the monarchy.
-He was also felt that the visit to America-and Canada-had helped to restore the image of the British monarchy after the recent abdication crisis that had ended the brief but troubled reign of his brother, Edward VIII.
+He also felt that the visit to America-and Canada-had helped to restore the image of the British monarchy after the recent abdication crisis that had ended the brief but troubled reign of his brother, Edward VIII.
 Above all, he had managed to overcome his own lack of confidence on public occasions, partly caused by his tendency to stammer during formal speeches, and had found the visit to be both enjoyable and stimulating.
 He was already planning his next such trip and had South America in mind.
-"It is apparent that the American visit has made a tremendous impression on him", concluded Mackenzie King.
-60 relationships of the three main participants-Roosevelt, George VI and Mackenzie King.
+'It is apparent that the American visit has made a tremendous impression on him', the Canadian Prime Minister concluded.

+Historians generally agree that the royal visit was a genuine success in terms of the very favourable response received by the King and Queen in both Canada and the USA.
+It was also clearly a success as regards the personal relationships of the three main participants- Roosevelt, George VI and Mackenzie King.
 There can be little doubt that when the British monarch confided in Mackenzie King his preference for an informal style of state visit he had in mind his visit to Hyde Park and the relaxed atmosphere of the Roosevelt family home.
-More generally, the Royal Visit certainly helped to improve Britain's image in the USA after the Munich settlement and the subsequent German occupation of Prague.
+More generally, the royal visit certainly helped to improve Britain's image in the USA after the Munich settlement and the subsequent German occupation of Prague.
 But it did not have a dramatic effect on Congress, despite George VI shaking hands with every member of the House and Senate who was present.
-The American Neutrality laws were not amended in July1939, despite Roosevelt's best efforts, and the arms embargo was not finally repealed until November 1939, once war had broken out.
+The American Neutrality laws were not amended in July 1939, despite Roosevelt's best efforts, and the arms embargo was not finally repealed until November 1939, once war had broken out (McCulloch 2021: 229-231; Dallek 1979: 200-205).